michael1788/jedichallenge_submission/README.md

 cd experiments/
 python do_experiment -c path/to/your/configfile.ini -cv 0 -r 0
 ```
 Will run an experiment with the parameters defined in the *.ini* file.
 The second argument is the CV fold (here, the model will run on the fold 0).
-You can, for example, run this a for loop in bash script to train the models at the same time if you have enoug GPUs.
+You can, for example, run this in a for loop within a bash script to train the models at the same time if you have enoug GPUs.
 To train a model on all the data, use -cv 16.
 If you want to have statistical repeats, use the -r arguments with the number of repeats you want.
 The last model, and the losses are saved in *output/* under the configuration file name.
 You can find an example of a configfile in *experiment_configfiles/*